-(1) Submission of cost or Pricing Data.
-Except as provided in subsection (b)(2)(C) of this section, cost or pricing data is required to be submitted in support of a proposal when:
+(1) Submission of Cost or Pricing Data.
+Except as provided in Subsection 3118(b)(2) of this Section, cost or pricing data is required to be submitted in support of a proposal when:

-(A) any contract expected to exceed one hundred thousand dollars (\$100,000) is to be awarded by sole source procurement, by competitive selection or under Article 5 of the Guam Procurement Act (Architect-Engineer and Land Surveying Services);
+(A) any contract expected to exceed \$100,000 is to be awarded by competitive sealed proposals, by sole source procurement, by competitive selection, or under 5 GCA Article 5, of Chapter 5 of the Guam Procurement Act, (Architect-Engineer and Land Surveying Services).

-(B) adjusting the price of any contract, including a contract awarded by competitive sealed bidding, whether or not cost or pricing data were required in connection with the initial pricing of the contract, if the adjustment involves aggregate increases and/or decreases in costs plus applicable profits expected to exceed one hundred thousand dollars (\$100,000).
-(For example, the requirement applies to a thirty thousand dollars (\$30,000) net modification resulting from a reduction of seventy thousand dollars (\$70,000) and an increase of forty thousand dollars (\$40,000) when the reduction and increase are related.)
+(B) adjusting the price of any contract, including a contract awarded by competitive sealed bidding, whether or not cost or pricing data were required in connection with the initial pricing of the contract, if the adjustment involves aggregate increases and/or decreases in costs plus applicable profits expected to exceed \$100,000.
+(For example, the requirement applies to a \$30,000 net modification resulting from a reduction of \$70,000 and an increase of \$40,000 when the reduction and increase are related.)
 However, this requirement shall not apply when unrelated and separately priced adjustments for which cost or pricing data would not be required if considered separately are consolidated for administrative convenience.
-The price shall also be adjusted to reflect non-payment by the contractor of any taxes which would have been paid were it not for the exclusion provided by Section 19543.1016 (Gross Receipts Tax) as added by Section 26 of the Guam Procurement Act; or
+The price shall also be adjusted to reflect non-payment by the contractor of any taxes which would have been paid were it not for the exclusion provided by Section 16543.1016 (Gross Receipts Tax) as added by 5 GCA §5232(c) of the Guam Procurement Act; or

-(C) the Hospital Administrator makes a written determination that the circumstances warrant requiring submission of cost or pricing data; provided, however, cost or pricing data shall not be required where the contract award is made pursuant to competitive sealed bidding.
-However, generally cost or pricing data should not be required where the contract or modification is less than twenty-five thousand dollars (\$25,000).
-Moreover, when less than complete cost analysis (for example, analysis of only specific factors) will provide a reasonable pricing result on awards under one hundred thousand dollars (\$100,000) without the submission of complete cost or pricing data, the Hospital Administrator shall request only that data considered adequate to support the limited extent of the cost analysis needed and need not require certification.
+(C) The Procurement Officer makes a written determination that the circumstances warrant requiring submission of cost or pricing data provided, however, cost or pricing data shall not be required where the contract award is made pursuant to competitive sealed bidding.
+However, generally cost or pricing data should not be required where the contract or modification is less than \$25,000.
+Moreover, when less than complete cost analysis (for example, analysis of only specific factors) will provide a reasonable pricing result on awards under \$100,000 without the submission of complete cost or pricing data, the Procurement Officer shall request only that data considered adequate to support the limited extent of the cost analysis needed and need not require certification.